-Python passes arguments by assignment, which is similar to passing by reference.
-Python assigns the passed arguments to the function's local variables, but having the address of the caller's argument does not automatically allow the called function to change any of the objects referenced by those arguments - only mutable objects referenced by passed arguments can be changed.
-Aliasing can occur on the mutable actual objects designated by the parameters as follows:
+Python passes arguments by assignment, which effectively is similar to passing by reference, as variables have references as their values.
+Python assigns the passed arguments to the function's local variables, but having the address of the caller's argument does not automatically allow the called function to change any of the objects referenced by those arguments as only global objects or mutable objects referenced by passed arguments can be changed.
+Aliasing can occur on the mutable objects designated by the parameters as follows: